Slow Action Long-Range Indicator French Leader

 New!
 Euro Sighter with integrated tippet rings.

-My favorite nymphing rigs now includes these 10" bi-colored sighters.
-Two tone neon coloring and markings provide amazing visual feedback in all lighting conditions.
+My favorite nymphing rigs now incorporate a 6" bi-colored sighters.
+Two-tone neon coloring and markings provide amazing visual feedback and tactile sensitivity in all fishing conditions.

 I use these for long line french nymphing on larger rivers where distance and accuracy count.
 Dress the length of the sighter with floatant and they will float well during the upstream portion of the drift.
 These also work amazingly well with Polish and Czech methods in case you cannot afford a fly line.